-The Office of Continuous Improvement at Michigan Tech provides a learning platform for faculty, staff, and students using Lean Principles and connects Lean practitioners across campus.
+The Office of Continuous Improvement (OCI) at Michigan Tech provides a learning platform for faculty, staff, and students using Lean Principles and connects Lean practitioners across campus.
 We share stories, provide tools and resources, and celebrate improvements as we grow in our practices.

 School of Lean from the Gemba Academy Subscription